abhimanyu6542/calender/README.md

 //3- as the feauters progress i end up with a spagheti code !

 // FACT: it wouldn't be possible without the builtin date object "new Date()" thanks javascript !

+Thank You So much to Newton School for Giving me this type of Assignments